 Supplier adherence to our values: We have a Group-level Supplier Code of Conduct (Supplier Code) that the Group's suppliers are expected to read, understand and adhere to.
 The Supplier Code was updated in 2019 to align with recognised international standards, including but not limited to the Responsible Business Alliance Code of Conduct.
-It was reviewed again in 2021 and has been distributed to all F&P internal and external suppliers including Haier Group suppliers.
+It is reviewed and updated every two years and distributed to all F&P internal and external suppliers including Haier Group suppliers and the suppliers are required to demonstrate their commitment to comply.
+We require signed acceptance of the Supplier Coder by an authorised company representative of each F&P supplier.
+Compliance records are maintained on a cloud-based service.

-The latest Supplier Code builds on the existing framework of internationally recognized standards and mutual accountabilities with an amplified focus on environmentally-sustainable materials, best practice ethical and lawful operations, and successfully managing COVID19 and overall safety and wellbeing of workers across our global supply chain which are of paramount importance to the Group.
-The Supplier Code establishes the minimum standards that must be met by any supplier that sells goods or services to, or does business with, the Group regarding:

-- suppliers' treatment of workers; - workplace safety; - o the impact of suppliers' activities on the environment; and - o suppliers' ethical and lawful business practices.
+- The latest Supplier Code builds on the existing framework of internationally recognised standards and mutual accountabilities with an amplified focus on environmentally-sustainable materials, best practice ethical and lawful operations, and successfully managing COVID19 and overall safety and wellbeing of workers across our global supply chain which are of paramount importance to the Group.
+The Supplier Code establishes the minimum standards that must be met by any supplier that sells goods or services to, or does business with, the Group regarding: - suppliers' treatment of workers; - workplace safety; - o the impact of suppliers' activities on the environment; and - o suppliers' ethical and lawful business practices.